 These “growth trilogy” books have received widespread critical support.
 Beyond the Core was recognized by The Economist as one of the top five business and economic books in the year it was published, and it was also voted one of the top 100 business books ever written.
 Unstoppable was identified by The Financial Times as one of the notable business books of the year.
 Based on his work on how companies grow, Chris was included by the Times of London in its biannual list of the 50 Most Influential Global Business Thinkers.
 He has written dozens of articles with Harvard Business Review Press and other business publications, such as The Wall Street Journal, The Financial Times, The New York Times, Fortune, Forbes and BusinessWeek.

 Chris has been a featured broadcast guest, including NPR, CNBC, Fox News and Bloomberg TV.
 He has been a keynote speaker at a wide range of international and business forums including the World Economic Forum, the World Knowledge Forum, the Forbes' CEO Conference, the BusinessWeek CEO Conference, the Economist Summit and Endeavour’s entrepreneur summits.
-In the last five years, he has done over 500 talks and workshops across more than 35 different countries.

 - “Founder´s Mentality and the paths to sustainable growth,” 28.09.2018